Encharted Cook

 • Egg - A whole beaten egg will add additional protein structure to the bread, which makes the bread chewy but not too heavy.
 Plus the natural fats in the yolk will also soften the texture of the bread.

 You start by learning how to make basic bread dough for White Sandwich Bread, then make the exact same dough for Steakhouse Dinner Rolls.
-Lastly, Garlic Parmesan Bread Knots has, again, the same basic bread dough recipe, but has garlic flavorings added.
+Lastly, Garlic Parmesan Bread Knots & Hamburger Buns, has, again, the same basic bread dough recipe, but have garlic flavorings added.

 1) White Sandwich Bread